Jemmy Wood

-James (Jemmy) Wood (7 October 1756 – 20 April 1836) was the owner of the Gloucester Old Bank who became nationally known as "The Gloucester Miser".
+James "Jemmy" Wood (7 October 1756 – 20 April 1836) was the owner of the Gloucester Old Bank who became nationally known as "The Gloucester Miser".
 His wealth of around £900,000 was stated at the time to have made him "the richest commoner in His Majesty's dominions".

 Early life

 Wood was born on 7 October 1756 in Westgate Street, Gloucester and baptised at St Michael's Church on 19 October 1756.
 He was the third child and only son of Richard and Elizabeth Wood and he attended either Sir Thomas Rich's School or The King's School.

 Gloucester Old Bank

-Wood inherited the bank from his grandfather who had founded it in 1716.
+Wood inherited the Gloucester Old Bank from his grandfather who had founded it in 1716.
 The bank was said to have been one of the oldest private banks in Britain, having survived the financial consequences of the Napoleonic Wars when many other banks went out of business.
 It operated from Wood's drapery shop in Westgate Street; his practice was to offer no interest on deposits of less than one year.
 The whole bank was believed to have consisted of just Wood and two clerks.
 On the counter were nailed counterfeit coins as a warning to customers not to try and pass them off on the bank.
 The bank was taken over by the County of Gloucestershire Banking Company in 1838, which eventually became part of Lloyds Bank in 1897.

 Wood also owned an undertaking business and extensive land in and around the City of Gloucester.